Learn French

 with Audio Stories

-You are in the right place to find out everything you have to know about the funny saying "Qui vole un œuf vole un bœuf".
-More precisely, this includes a full definition of what it is and how you can use it in a dialogue with an audio example.
-Together with the cool informations we added like slow pronunciation audio, dialogue example, synonym and more!
+You are going to discover everything you need to know about the funny French saying "Qui vole un œuf vole un bœuf".
+More precisely, it includes a full definition of what it is and how you can use it in a dialogue with an audio example.
+And also the cool stuff we sprinkled like dialogue example, synonym, slow pronunciation audio and more!

 Slow